 To complete the proof, we show that no additional separation of types is possible, because within each group, all types have the same incentives.
 If a subgroup tried to distinguish themselves with a particular message, the rest of the group would have the same incentive to use that message as well.
 Consider first the friendly types.
 They all want to appear to be as altruistic as possible.
-(The subset with $\beta{ij}$ satisfying $\beta^ < \beta{ij} < 0$ would ideally want to appear altruistic, yet unfriendly, but this image is impossible to create, and for these types, the motive to appear altruistic (to curry favor) is stronger than the (sadistic) motive to appear unfriendly.)
+(The subset with $\beta{ij}$ satisfying $\beta^ < \beta{ij} < 0$ would ideally want to appear simultaneously altruistic (with high $\alpha{ij}$ ) and unfriendly (with low $\beta{ij}$ ), but this image is impossible to create, and for these types, the motive to appear altruistic (to curry favor) is stronger than the (sadistic) motive to appear unfriendly, so they choose to be friendly.)
 In order to appear as altruistic as possible, they all share the preference to appear to have low reciprocity as well.
 The idea is that it is not possible to disentangle a signal about generally friendly regard $(\beta{ij})$ from intrinsic altruism $(a{ij})$ or reciprocity $(\lambda_i)$ , but everybody would prefer their friendliness to be attributed to altruism (so it would be reciprocated), so there is a common incentive to play down reciprocity.
 Finally, now consider the unfriendly types.
 They all want to appear to be as spiteful as possible.
 (They would ideally want to appear altruistic while unfriendly, but this is impossible, and for $\beta{ij} < \beta^$ , the sadistic motive dominates, and the only way to become unfriendly is to be spiteful.)
 In order to appear as unfriendly as possible, they too prefer to appear to have low reciprocity, simply because higher degrees of reciprocity would make these types friendlier.